-The number of corrupted scans is 125, i.e., about 1/5 of the total number of scans.
-Classification of the remaining valid scans requires either a priori knowledge of the reference wind direction (which may be unavailable if we work with image data)

-or visual evaluation of the wake features (which may be complicated for a large data set).
+The number of corrupted scans is 125, i.e., about onefifth of the total number of scans.
+Classification of the remaining valid scans requires either a priori knowledge of the reference wind direction (which may be unavailable if we work with image data) or visual evaluation of the wake features (which may be complicated for a large data set).
 Entropy criteria can simplify the classification by presenting a condensed overview of the data set.
-Using the entropy and intensity histograms, we classify the subsets into the following groups:
+Using the entropy and intensity histograms, we classify the subsets into the following groups.

-- 1. Parallel wakes subset, Fig. 8a: The wakes do not interact with each other.
+- 1. Parallel-wake subset, Fig. 8a.
+The wakes do not interact with each other.
 Some noise may occur at the lidar scan's border due to the wind direction approaching the value where the crosswind effects start.
 Since the wakes propagate towards this border and add to the disturbance, the entropy calculated in the radial direction shows a consistent increase near the azimuth of 131°.
 The entropy calculated in the azimuthal direction shows a strong increase near the location of AV7 due to the wake and a weaker disturbance caused by AV10.
 The intensity histogram of an averaged subset tends to be more symmetrical than in other subsets and has a peak close to the intensity of 0.5.
 The intensity histogram of a single scan has a peak deviating from the center depending on the amount of noise.
 Parallel wakes are the most common case for this data set. - 2.
-Aligned wakes subset, Fig. 8b: The wind blows along the line connecting wind turbines AV7 and AV10 so that the former is subjected to a wake.
-The entropy patterns are generally similar to the parallel wakes subset, except that a 235 footprint of the AV10 wake is no longer visible for the entropy calculated in the azimuthal direction.
-The wind direction is closer to the scanned azimuths range and measurements have less noise compared to the parallel subset, hence the scans show slightly lower entropy.
-Compared to the parallel wakes subset, the histogram peak is shifted to the left.
-The histogram peak may split into two small peaks located close to each other when the wakes are not perfectly aligned. - 240 3.
-Transitional subset.
-The wind direction changes, so both parallel and aligned wakes can be observed in the subset.
-This behavior is observed for a single subset containing scans #401-425.
-The transition to slightly lower entropy can be seen for the entropy calculated in the radial direction at azimuths $130-150^{\circ}$ (Fig. 6b). - 4.
-Bimodal subset, Fig. 8c: The wind blows along the lidar beam.
-Two long wakes are formed behind the wind turbines and merge in the lidar near range.
-Since the near range is scanned at a high resolution (Fig. 2), the far wake is represented by a larger percentage of points compared to the other subsets.
-Consequently, the intensity histogram approaches a bimodal distribution, which is especially prominent for the averaged subset.
-The larger peak represents the free flow, while the smaller peak corresponds to the far wakes of AV7 and AV10.
-The two peaks may merge resulting in one flat peak.
-The scans have little noise; the increase of entropy, especially in the radial direction, highlights the presence of the wakes. - 5.
-Corrupted subset, Fig. 8d: The lidar scan is characterized by the amount of non-physical measurements (wind speed 250 higher than $30 \,\mathrm{m/s}$) exceeding 1% of the lidar scan points.
-While the valid measurements still take the largest share of a single scan, they are now considered 'low' wind speeds in a comparison to the maximum value.
-Due to the normalization (Eq.
-1) that converts low values into light pixels, the histogram tends to the far right side, forming a sharp peak in intensity values between 0.9 and 1.0.
-The entropy in the azimuthal direction is lower than in other subsets and approaches zero, while the entropy in the radial direction tends to be more uniform than in non-corrupted scans and does not react to the 255 presence of a wake.
+Aligned-wake subset, Fig. 8b.
+The wind blows along the line connecting wind turbines AV7 and AV10 so that the former is subjected to a wake.
+The entropy patterns are generally similar to the parallel-wake subset, except that a footprint of the AV10 wake is no longer visible for the entropy calculated in the azimuthal direction.
+The wind direction is closer to the scanned azimuth range, and measurements have less noise compared to the parallel subset.
+Hence the scans show slightly lower entropy.
+Compared to the parallel-wake subset, the histogram peak is shifted to the left.
+The histogram peak may split into two small peaks located close to each other when the wakes are not perfectly aligned.

+Figure 6.
+Entropy of the raw lidar data with all 600 lidar scans combined: (a) azimuthal entropy and (b) radial entropy.